grygy/pv217-microservices-materials/04/README.md

 #### `@WithTransaction` annotation

 - `@WithTransaction` annotation is used to mark a method as transactional.
 It means that the method will be executed in a transactional context.
 If the method fails, the transaction will be rolled back.
 This annotation is used when accessing the database.
 Altering the database should be done in a transactional context, but also reading from the database.
 Example bellow.
-- Transactions follow unit of work pattern.
+- Transactions follow a unit of work pattern.
 It means that all operations in a transaction are treated as a single unit of work.
 If any operation fails, the whole transaction is rolled back.

-Illustrative example of sql query that should run in a transactional context:
+Illustrative example of SQL query that should run in a transactional context:
 ```sql
 SELECT AVG(price) as mean_price FROM price_table;
 -- between these two queries, another transaction can delete the rows from price_table, thus altering the result of the second query --> consistency problem